This-Is-Prince/agent-other-sdks/docs/coinmarketcap.md

 Example prompts:
 - "Which coins are most viewed on CoinMarketCap?"
 - "Show me the most popular cryptocurrencies by page views"
-- "What are users looking at most on CoinMarketCap?"
-- "Which crypto assets get the most attention?"
-- "Show the most visited coins in the past week"

 ### Get Cryptocurrency Gainers and Losers